matuzalemmuller/Frevo/README.md

 ## Installation

+You can download the `.dmg` package from [here](https://github.com/matuzalemmuller/Frevo/releases/tag/v1.0.0).

+After dowloading the package, simply click in the `.dmg` file to mount in your Mac and move the file `Frevo.app` to the "Applications" folder.

+To start Frevo when the system starts, go to "System Preferences" -> "Users & Groups" -> "Login Items" and add Frevo to the list.

 ## Contribution

 Want to contribute?
 Luckily I have a good job, but not everyone has the same opportunities that I had.
 I will be happy if you donate to a [charity](https://www.globalgiving.org/) as it will motivate me to work on more projects so I know that I will be helping someone.